akoen/notes/content/notes/safety_of_nuclear_fission.md

 -   Markandya and Wilkinson (2007) showed that most of these deaths occur in the "mining, milling, and generation stages", not as a result of accidents.

--   Only one out of 573 deaths caused by the Fukushima disaster was a result a result of radiation, and the worker in question died only two years ago.
+-   Only one out of 573 deaths caused by the Fukushima disaster was a result a result of radiation, and the worker in question died only a few years ago.

 -   In the wake of the disaster, Germany vowed to phase out nuclear power, but the energy deficit since has mostly been filled by coal, resulting in an estimated 1,100 deaths per year.